By: Team Naggy Joel Since: Mar 2020 Licence: MIT

 3.8.1.
 Current Implementation

-mechanism is facilitated by modifying ModelManager
+The undo/redo mechanism is facilitated by modifying ModelManager to include 3 additional attributes.

-undoStack: which stores the lists of ModelState
+undoStack: which stores the lists of ModelState from which the undo operation will draw upon

-redoStack: which stores the lists of ModelState
+redoStack: which stores the lists of ModelState from which the redo operation will draw upon

-** currentModel: which is simply the ModelState
+** currentModel: which is simply the ModelState that the application is currently in

 -